Vantage announces partnership with UNESCO to support education initiatives In India

 SINGAPORE, Sept.
-20, 2022 /PRNewswire/ -- Vantage, the international multi-asset trading platform today announces its partnership with UNESCO (United Nations Educational, Scientific, and Cultural Organisation), as a part of its social commitment to strengthen education opportunities to emerging markets like India.
+20, 2022 /PRNewswire-HISPANIC PR WIRE/ - Vantage, the international multi-asset trading platform today announces its partnership with UNESCO (United Nations Educational, Scientific, and Cultural Organisation), as a part of its social commitment to strengthen education opportunities to emerging markets like India.

 Within this partnership, Vantage is supporting the "State of the Education Report for India, 2022 – Artificial Intelligence (AI) in Education," which was launched today in New Delhi, India.
 The Report covers a number of pertinent issues at the intersection of AI and education, including the potential of artificial intelligence to empower teachers and enhance our understanding of the learning process.